 Over recent years, the Gulfsands team has undertaken significant internal technical work to review estimated resources as part of the preparation for its return to Syria.
 During 2019, and again in 2023, Independent consultants Oilfield Production Consultants (“OPC”) were commissioned to review, audit and validate this work, and prepare a Competent Persons Report (“CPR”).
 This exercise included a comprehensive review of the Block 26 interests (Contingent Resources and Prospective Resources) in accordance with the definitions and guidelines set forth in the 2018 Petroleum Resources Management System (“PRMS”) approved by the Society of Petroleum Engineers (“SPE”).

-In estimating the Resources, it has been assumed that the period of time elapsed during which the Group has declared Force Majeure on its Block 26 development and production activities, will ultimately be added as an equivalent time period extension to the contractually specified Exploration Period and Production Concession Periods, as is anticipated by the PSC, although the precise additional time added will only be confirmed once the documentation of exiting Force Majeure is finalised.
+In estimating the Resources, it has been assumed that the period of time elapsed during which the Group has declared Force Majeure on its Block 26 development and production activities, will ultimately be added as an equivalent time period extension to the contractually specified Exploration Period and Production Concession Periods, as is anticipated by the PSC.Discussions are underway with SPC to confirm the precise additional time that will be added.

 Contingent Resources

-The Group’s Contingent Resources in the 2023 CPR, have been rolled forward, updated and reconfirmed as of 1 January 2025, taking into account the production that has occurred during 2024, and other items.
-The 2C Contingent Resources in Khurbet East (Massive, Butmah and Kurrachine Dolomite), Yousefieh (Massive) and Al Khairat (Massive) fields as at 1 January 2025 were evaluated to be 108.0 million boe (net to Gulfsands), a 2.1% decrease in 2C Contingent resources compared to 110.4 million boe in the 2023 Annual Report, as follows:
+The Group’s Contingent Resources in the 2023 CPR, were reconfirmed by OPC as of 1 January 2025, and during 2025, the Company internally updated the economic model taking into account the production that has occurred during 2025, and other items.
+The 2C Contingent Resources in Khurbet East (Massive, Butmah and Kurrachine Dolomite), Yousefieh (Massive) and Al Khairat (Massive) fields as at 1 January 2026 were evaluated to be 105.7 million boe (net to Gulfsands), a 2.0% decrease in 2C Contingent resources compared to 108.0 million boe in the 2024 Annual Report, as follows:

 Syria Block 26 (Working interest 50%)